-It amazes me, even though I was bought up beside a beach on the North West coast of Ireland, I did not know that sea glass existed until I spent a lovely afternoon by the sea this summer with my neighbour, Ciara.
+It amazes me, even though I grew up right beside a beach on the North West coast of Ireland, I did not know that sea glass existed until I spent a lovely afternoon in Bundoran with my neighbour, Ciara.
 She spotted some on the shore and thought it would be great for a craft project.

-I had to ask myself, how could I have gone 40 years without noticing these little gems gifted from the sea?
-According to my google research, sea glass is created slowly over time as bits of broken glass get tumbled about by sand and waves in the ocean.
+I had to ask myself, how could I have gone over 40 years without noticing these little gems gifted from the sea?
+Apparently, sea glass is created slowly over time as bits of broken glass get tumbled about by sand and waves in the ocean.
 It can be eventually found on the seashore, especially on stony beaches after storms.

-After gathering this information, the next time I was at home visiting my parents, I had a mission in mind, and that was to take a walk down to the pebble beach beside their house and start searching for some.
+After learning this information, the next time I was at home visiting my parents, I had one mission in mind, and that was to take a walk down to the pebble beach beside their house and start hunting for some.

 It felt a bit silly at first walking slowly along the shingle shore ready to pounce on anything looking a little bit shiny.
 There were plenty of pebbles and shells and green seaweed to be found but no glass.